Demystify Transformers & Convolutions in Modern Image Deep Networks: Results and Discussion

 \subsection{Ablation Study of the Unified Architecture}

-In this section, we conduct an ablation study on the unified architecture design for STMs.
-As discussed in Sec.\ref{sec:block-level-design}, the $7\times7$ depth-wise convolution (DW-Conv) with the unified block design or ConvNeXt\cite{liu2022convnet} block design yields similar performance.
+In this section, we conduct an ablation study on the unified architecture design for STMs to investigate how stage-level and block-level architecture designs affect the performance of different STMs.
+As discussed in Sec.~\ref{sec:block-level-design}, the $7\times7$ depth-wise convolution (DW-Conv) with the unified block design or ConvNeXt\cite{liu2022convnet} block design yields similar performance.
 This raises the question of whether ConvNeXt's block design can be an alternative to the transformer block design.
 Hence, we perform an ablation study for comparison, gradually transforming our unified architecture (A) into the ConvNeXt architecture (E).

-As shown in Fig.~\ref{fig:supp-fig-1652}, for the stage-level design, \textbf{B} shifts the layer normalization (LN) after the global average pooling in the decoder head based on A, and \textbf{C} removes LN after each stage based on B. For the block-level design, \textbf{D} adopts the block design of ConvNeXt (Fig.\ref{fig:arc}(e)) based on A. Note that we keep our stem and transition layer (Fig.\ref{fig:stage-design}) in all models.
+As shown in Fig.~\ref{fig:supp-fig-1652}, for the stage-level design, \textbf{B} shifts the layer normalization (LN) after the global average pooling in the decoder head based on A, and \textbf{C} removes LN after each stage based on B. For the block-level design, \textbf{D} adopts the block design of ConvNeXt (Fig.~\ref{fig:arc} (e)) based on A. Note that we keep our stem and transition layer (Fig.~\ref{fig:stage-design}) in all models.

 The results in Table~\ref{tab:ablation-convnext} reveal that: (i) for most STMs, adding LN after global average pooling (B) and removing stage normalization (C) consistently improve performance; (ii) except for DW-Conv, applying other STMs to the ConvNeXt-style block degrades performance (A and D).
 In contrast, DW-Conv shows a performance gain with the ConvNeXt-style block design.
 However, for a fair comparison, we retain the transformer-style block design.
-We keep the stage normalization, as additional normalization helps stabilize the training process as the model scales up~\cite{liu2022swin, 2023intern}, a topic to be investigated in our future work.
+We retain stage normalization because its importance for maintaining stability during training, especially in larger models, is demonstrated in studies by \cite{liu2022swin, 2023intern}.